NuGet/docs.microsoft.com-nuget/docs/consume-packages/Dependency-Resolution.md

 By default, NuGet 2.8 looks for the lowest patch version (see [NuGet 2.8 release notes](../release-notes/nuget-2.8.md#patch-resolution-for-dependencies)).
 You can control this setting through the `DependencyVersion` attribute in `Nuget.Config` and the `-DependencyVersion` switch on the command line.

 The `packages.config` process for resolving dependencies gets complicated for larger dependency graphs.
 Each new package installation requires a traversal of the whole graph and raises the chance for version conflicts.
 When a conflict occurs, installation is stopped, leaving the project in an indeterminate state, especially with potential modifications to the project file itself.
-This is not an issue when using other package reference formats.
+This is not an issue when using other package management formats.

 ## Managing dependency assets